yroffin/wp-angular/README.md

 # wp-angular
-Simple wordpress theme based on angular (and based on plugin wp-rest and wp-menu), all render are computed on workstation side.
+Simple wordpress theme based on angular (and based on plugin wp-rest and wp-menu), all render are computed on internet browser.

 # How it works